ZhengPeiRu21/mod-individual-progression/README.md

 ## Some Included Features
 * Power level adjustment and health in Vanilla and TBC content to simulate Vanilla world difficulty
 * NPCs and Game Objects aware of individual player progress, visible based on player progression to each player
-* Restore of content removed or nerfed or later patch is released, such as Onyxia quests, TBC Attunements, and riding skills and quests.
+* Restore of content removed or nerfed or later patch is released, such as original Naxxramas, Onyxia quests, TBC Attunements, and riding skills and quests.

 Options are provided to allow changes to experience based on preference.
 Please see config file.